ctfer-io/chall-manager/webdocs/challmaker-guides/create-scenario/index.md

 ## Pack it up !

 Now that your scenario is designed and coded accordingly to your artistic direction, you have to prepare it for an OCI registry such that Chall-Manager can process it.
-Make sure to remove all unnecessary files, and pack the directory it is contained within.
+Make sure to remove all unnecessary files, such that the scenario is mimimal.

+A scenario is an OCI blob that is delivered through an OCI registry (e.g. [Docker Registry](https://hub.docker.com/_/registry), [Zot](https://github.com/project-zot/zot), [Artifactory](https://github.com/project-zot/zot)).
+To ease the creation and distribution of a scenario we will use `chall-manager-cli`.
+It will pack the files of a `directory` inside an OCI blob of data with annotation `application/vnd.ctfer-io.file`, and push it in the registry.

 ```bash
 cd ..